Getting started with NXP: LPCXpresso54628

 LPCXpresso54628 development board.

 The following article explains all necessary steps to create an Embedded Wizard UI application suitable for the LPCXpresso54628 development board.
 Please follow these instructions carefully and step by step in order to ensure that you will get everything up and running on your target.
-Moreover, this article assumes, that you are familiar with the basic concepts of Embedded Wizard.
+In case you are not familiar with Embedded Wizard, please read first the Quick Tour tutorial to understand the principles of Embedded Wizard and the GUI development workflow.

 First of all, you need the following hardware components: